-Only approved residents may remain in the undergraduate residence halls during break periods.
+- 1. Only approved residents may remain in the undergraduate residence halls during break periods.
 Residents not approved must check out of their residence hall within 24 hours of their last scheduled final exam in the fall quarter.
 In addition, all residents must check out and remove all personal belongings from the residence halls within 24 hours of their last scheduled final exam in June.
-Personal items may not be stored in residence halls during

-- the summer.
-Northwestern University will not be responsible for any loss due to fire, theft, or other casualty. - If any resident unreasonably refuses to accept a roommate or hinders the University in the assignment of or occupancy by a roommate, the University may, at its discretion, require that resident to be responsible for the total rent for the room. - Residents or guests may not occupy or sleep in common areas of the residence hall. - Residents may not occupy and/or use any other sleeping room aside from their University assigned bed space without permission from Residential Services. - Individuals should use the restrooms on the residential floors that align with their gender identity or in which they feel safest.
+Personal items may not be stored in residence halls during the summer.
+Northwestern University will not be responsible for any loss due to fire, theft, or other casualty. - If any resident unreasonably refuses to accept a roommate or hinders the University in the assignment of or occupancy by a roommate, the University may, at its discretion, require that resident to be responsible for the total rent for the room. - Residents or guests may not occupy or sleep in common areas of the residence hall. - Residents may not occupy and/or use any other sleeping room aside from their University assigned bed space without University permission. - In buildings with community restrooms, restrooms on each residence hall floor are to be used only as designated by males or individuals who have a gender identity or expression as male, or by females or individuals who have a gender identity or expression as female.